ARRTOC: Adversarially Robust Real-Time Optimization and Control: Background and Methodology

-Given all of the bad neighbours of the current iterate in $\mathcal{M}^k$, we wish to find a descent direction $\mathbf{d}$ which points away from all of the worst implementation errors as alluded to in section \ref{unconstrained:intuition}.
+Given all of the bad neighbours of the current iterate in $\mathcal{M}^k$, we wish to find a descent direction $\mathbf{d}_{\text{cost}}$ which points away from all of the worst implementation errors.
 In other words, we seek the descent direction which forms the largest angle with each of the worst implementation errors.
-Importantly, this descent direction must also belong to the set of descent directions satisfying equation (\ref{eq:descent_direction_local_condition}).
+Importantly, this descent direction must also satisfy equation (\ref{eq:descent_direction_local_condition}).
 This can be formulated as a constrained optimization problem, specifically a Second Order Cone Program (SOCP):

 where $\epsilon$ is a small positive scalar which we set to $0.01$ in our case studies in section \ref{sec:results_discussion}.
 It is worth noting that the expression $\mathbf{x}_i - \mathbf{x}^k = \boldsymbol{\Delta}\mathbf{x} \in \mathcal{U}$ defines the implementation errors, where the second constraint in equation (\ref{eq:socp}) corresponds to equation (\ref{eq:descent_direction_local_condition}), as intended.